Powder Tattooing, Stippling, Blackening and the Modified Griess Test

 On garments, the combined stippling-and-tattooing deposit is the target of the Modified Griess test.
 The chemical test reacts with the nitrite content of partially burned propellant residues to produce a colour reaction on test paper, making residues visible that would be difficult to see by direct examination of the fabric.

 The distribution of tattooing on the garment varies with distance.
 At the near end of the intermediate zone (approximately 5 to 20 centimetres for a 9x19mm pistol), marks are dense and closely clustered around the entry hole.
 At the far end (60 to 90 centimetres for the same weapon), marks are sparse, widely dispersed, and may appear as isolated points rather than a coherent pattern.
-The density-versus-distance relationship is approximately inverse square for most propellant types, though it is weapon-specific and must be calibrated against test-firings.
+The density-versus-distance relationship follows an approximately inverse-square curve for most propellant types, but it is weapon-specific and must be calibrated against test-firings for each case.

 The Griess test was originally developed by Peter Griess in 1858 as an analytical chemistry reagent for detecting nitrite ions (NO2 ) in solution.
-Its application to forensic examination of gunshot residues on garments was developed in modified forms by various researchers, with the procedure most widely used in firearms examination laboratories today deriving from modifications by Elizabeth Eckert and colleagues in the 1970s and described with comparative controls by DiMaio.
+Modified procedures for forensic gunshot-residue examination were developed by various researchers; the version most widely used today derives from modifications by Elizabeth Eckert and colleagues in the 1970s and is described with comparative controls by DiMaio.
 The test reacts sulfanilic acid (or sulfanilamide) with nitrite ions under acidic conditions to form a diazonium salt, which then couples with an amine (N-(1-naphthyl)ethylenediamine in the most common variant) to produce an intensely coloured azo dye: orange-red to yellow in colour.

 Laboratory procedure (DiMaio protocol, used at CFSL and FBI Laboratory):